code-not-found/code-not-found.github.io/_posts/jsf/2014-04-12-jsf-primefaces-hello-world-example.md

 }
 ```

 The web page that will be shown is a standard JSF page as defined below.
 It contains a number of PrimeFaces components which include two <p:inputText> fields, that will be used to enter a first and last name, surrounded by a '<var>&lt;p:panel&gt;</var>'.
-There is also a `&lt;p:dialog&gt;` component that shows a greeting message.
-The dialog is triggered by a `&lt;p:commandButton&gt;` that is part of the panel.
+There is also a '<var>&lt;p:dialog&gt;</var>' component that shows a greeting message.
+The dialog is triggered by a '<var>&lt;p:commandButton&gt;</var>' that is part of the panel.

 In order to use the PrimeFaces components, following namespace needs to be declared: `xmlns:p="http://primefaces.org/ui`.